runtimeverification/evm-semantics/evm.md

 We've broken up the configuration into two components; those parts of the state that mutate during execution of a single transaction and those that are static throughout.
 In the comments next to each cell, we've marked which component of the yellowpaper state corresponds to each cell.

-TODO: The value \mu_i is not being accounted for (memory consumption gas tracker?).

 ```k
 requires "data.k"